Edgartown by Sea: Cruising the Massachusetts Coast

 My grandmother used to belong to the Chappaquiddick Beach Club, and one of the swell things about this club is the big dock that allowed members to come over to the club by small boat.

-I sat on that dock for hours, watching with envy the Boston Whalers and other small motorcraft that zipped in and out, piloted by grinning young men or bikini-clad teen girls.
-Oh how I wanted to be in that driver’s seat.
+I sat on that dock for hours, watching with envy as the Boston Whalers and other small motorcraft zipped in and out, piloted by grinning young men or bikini-clad teen girls.
+Oh, how I wanted to be in that driver’s seat.

 An evening activity we used to enjoy was to go out with the Edgartown Yacht Club launch as they picked up passengers in the big harbor at night.
-They would let us join them as they swooped over to wherever the call cawww cawww cawww came from.
+They would let us join them as they swooped over to wherever the call cawww cawww cawww sound of the horn came from.

-Yachtsmen would signal the launch to come get them by making three blasts on their airhorns.
+Yachtsmen would signal the launch to come to get them by making three blasts on their air horns.

 Fast forward 35 years, and I’m waking up after spending the night on the bridge of a 42’ Krogen trawler yacht owned by the friends of a friend.
 When my pal Jack asked me if I’d like to rendezvous with Denny and Laraine and spend a few days on their boat off the coast of Chappaquiddick, it didn’t take me a second to say yes.

 We debated the best way to get down to Martha’s Vineyard from our Western Mass homes.
-Jack at first wanted to fly, but after checking the Cape Air schedule and fares, I decided that $214 roundtrip was a little steep.
+Jack at first wanted to fly, but after checking the Cape Air schedule and fares, I decided that the $280 roundtrip was a little steep.

-We agreed to take the Vineyard Fast Ferry, that leaves during the summer from Quonset Point Rhode Island and takes a 90 minute cruise up the coast to the port of Oak Bluffs for about $84 each round trip.
+We agreed to take the Vineyard Fast Ferry, which leaves during the summer from Quonset Point Rhode Island, and takes a 90-minute cruise up the coast to the port of Oak Bluffs for about $70 each round trip.

 The fast ferry carries 400 passengers and goes at quite a clip — 42 miles an hour.
 The ride is smooth since the vessel rides above the waves, and in the back two giant jets stream water in a torrent.